 Some of the different types of fractures include:

-A stress fracture occurs as a result of overuse.
+A stress fracture occurs because of overuse.
 Because of repeated use, the bone becomes weak and cannot absorb the shock that is put on it.
 It is common in the lower leg or foot and especially among athletes.

-A compression fracture occurs as a result of old age.
+A compression fracture occurs because of old age.
 People with osteoporosis are at high risk for this type of fracture because their bones lose calcium.
 The weakened bones, usually in the spine, can crumple under the force of gravity.

 A greenstick fracture occurs when the bone bends but does not completely break.
 This occurs most often in children, who have high levels of calcium in their bones.

 This occurs when the bone cracks into several fragments.
-It occurs as a result of high impact trauma or osteoporosis.
+It occurs because of high impact trauma or osteoporosis.

 A bone fracture causes pain, swelling and sometimes bruising of the affected area.
 Applied weight or pressure causes even more severe pain.
 They are usually easy to diagnose, but treatment requires precision and care by experienced professionals.

 At Webster Orthopedics, we offer specialized knowledge and care for the treatment of fractures.
 Our doctors will treat your injury every step of the way until it is completely healed.
 Bone fractures can be diagnosed through a physical examination and an X-ray or CT scan.
 Immobilizing the area is often helpful in relieving pain before proper treatment begins.
 Treatment for bone fractures depends on the location and type of fracture, as well as the patient's medical history.
 We take these factors into account when developing a treatment plan.